npm/rfcs/accepted/0034-context-config-parameter.md

 This confusion can be even worse for modules where the installed binary does not match the name of the package.
 For example, `typescript` installs a bin named `tsc` so if you run `npx typescript` a locally or globally installed binary will not be found and we will go straight to the registry package.

-Providing a `--where=<project|global|remote>` parameter would allow a user to choose specifically where we should look for a binary.
+Providing a `--context=<local|global|remote>` parameter would allow a user to choose specifically where we should look for a binary.

-A user running `npm exec --where=project -- typescript` would be able to know for certain that we will either execute a binary installed by their project, or fail.
+A user running `npm exec --context=local -- typescript` would be able to know for certain that we will either execute a binary installed by their project, or fail.

 Along with this, we will apply the same binary resolution rules we use for remote packages.
 Rather than looking for `./node_modules/.bin/tsc`, we would load your actual installed package tree and prioritize by: